Sure, we’re the toilet paper company that helps build toilets, but our impact goes way beyond a loo.

 Sanitation

-We know it’s weird to think of a toilet as a tool, but a loo is actually one of the most useful tools to keep waterways clean.
-Without them, waste finds its way to local rivers and back into people’s food.
-That’s how diseases like cholera are spread across communities.
-Not to mention, using a toilet just feels better than going outside.
-Access to a dignified place to do your business is a basic human right – that’s why we’re so obsessed with toilets.
+We know it’s a bit weird to think of toilets as a tool, but they’re actually crucial for keeping our waterways clean.
+Poor sanitation leads to disease transmission and environmental contamination, putting entire communities at risk, especially vulnerable groups like children and women.
+Without toilets, waste finds its way into local rivers and back into people’s food.
+(And in turn, this can spread nasty diseases like cholera.)
+Plus, using a toilet is way more comfortable – and dignified – than going outside.
+Access to a safe place to do your business is a basic human right.
+And that’s why we’re so obsessed with toilets.

 Hygiene

 It’s no secret that washing your hands helps stop the spread of disease.
-Just 30 seconds with soap and water makes an enormous difference.
-And is pretty easy, right?
+Just 30 seconds with soap and water makes an enormous difference – and it’s pretty easy, right?
 Well, without clean water, soap or proper hygiene education, it’s not that simple.
-One of our partner organisations, Lwala, trains WASH advocates to teach their communities about proper hygiene and builds local handwashing stations (stocked with soap).
-It may seem simple, but it’s incredibly impactful work.
+Good hygiene practices also help prevent vector borne diseases, which are often spread in areas with poor sanitation.

 Life after WASH

 The positive effects of WASH programs last for generations.
-When people are sick from waterborne illness, it’s really hard to do all of the normal stuff like go to work or school.
+When people are sick from waterborne illnesses, it’s really hard to do the normal stuff, like go to work or school.
+Access to WASH facilities enables children, especially girls, to attend school regularly, as proper hygiene and sanitation are essential for consistent school attendance.
 When everyone is healthy, kids can finish their education and adults are more likely to have thriving businesses.
-In fact, every dollar invested in water access and sanitation yields an average of $6.80 in returns.
+In fact, every US$1 invested in sanitation yields an average of US$5.5 for the global economy